-- A 1.5 AU course refers to a 7-week module with each week consisting of 3.5 teaching hours, including breaks.
-Similarly, a 3 AU course is a 14-week module with each week consisting of 3.5 teaching hours, including breaks.
+- A 1.5 AU course refers to a 7-week course, with each week consisting of 3.5 teaching hours, including breaks.
+Similarly, a 3 AU course is a 14-week course consisting of 3.5 teaching hours, including breaks.

 For the Trimester Calendar (for NTU Graduate Programmes such as this one), please click here.

 Changes specific to MSc in FinTech: In the NTU trimester calendar, Trimester 1 (originally 13 weeks) is extended for one more week and the 14th week is our exam week; Trimester 2 has 14 weeks and students will have a one week break in-between.
 Trimester 3 starts one week earlier such that the first half of Trimester 2 (before 2-week recess around Christmas) has 7 weeks.

 - A good Bachelor's Degree in a relevant programme (e.g. quantitative majors, business, etc.)

 - A good TOEFL score (92 or more) or IELTS score (6.5 or more) for graduates of universities in which English is not the medium of instruction

 - A good GMAT score or GRE score is preferred but not required